K-RT-Dev/K-AVT/readme.md

 ### B) Secondary tools

-1) You need to have Visual CCP build tools installed on your computer.
+1) You need to have "Visual CCP Build Tools" installed on your computer.
 This Microsoft tool is used to internally compile some packages.
 You can find it [here](https://visualstudio.microsoft.com/es/visual-cpp-build-tools/).
 Restart your computer after performing these actions.

 2) **Optional recommended** If you have an **Nvidia graphics card with CUDA technology** (almost all of them do), you can make the algorithms run much faster.
 First verify that you have the latest video drives installed.
 Then install the CUDA specific drivers from [here](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local). **Download Cuda version 11**.
 After installing the drivers it may be necessary to reboot.
 You can check if your card is ready to use CUDA using this command: ```nvcc --version``` You should see a series of information displayed including "CUDA version 11".